soc/soc.me/_lessons-learned/enumerations.md

 - Java compatibility – Also fixes the incompatibility of thrid-party enum libraries
 - Conciseness – not worth introducing new syntax to save "extends Base"
 - Separating features

+Proposal:

+- Concise syntax
+- List of elements (at value and type level)
+- Element constructors have parent type
+- Replace enumerations

+All of this can be done without language changes, syntax additions, ...